ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ~~~~~~~~~~~
 {: #fig-ACE-Groupcomm-Parameters title="ACE Groupcomm Parameters" artwork-align="center"}

+The following holds for the Group Manager.

+* It MUST support and understand the parameters 'error', 'error_description', 'ace-groupcomm-profile', 'exp' and 'group_policies', which are defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.

+   This is consistent with what is defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}} for the Key Distribution Center, of which the Group Manager defined in {{I-D.ietf-ace-key-groupcomm-oscore}} is a specific instance.

+* It MUST support and understand all the parameters listed in {{fig-ACE-Groupcomm-Parameters}}, with the exception of the 'app_groups_diff' parameter, which MUST be supported and understood only if the Group Manager supports the selective update of a group configuration (see {{configuration-resource-patch}}).

+The following holds for an Administrator.

+* It MUST support and understand the parameters 'ace-groupcomm-profile', 'exp' and 'group_policies', which are defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.

+* It SHOULD support and understand the parameter 'error' defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.

+* If it supports and understands the parameter 'error', it MAY support and understand the parameter 'error_description' defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.

+* It MUST support and understand all the parameters listed in {{fig-ACE-Groupcomm-Parameters}}, with the following exceptions.

+   - 'conf_filter', which MUST be supported and understood only if the Administrator suppoorts the partial retrieval of a group configuration by filters (see {{configuration-resource-fetch}}).

+   - 'app_groups_diff' parameter, which MUST be supported and understood only if the Administrator suppoorts the selective update of a group configuration (see {{configuration-resource-patch}}).

 # ACE Groupcomm Error Identifiers {#error-types}

 In addition to what is defined in {{Section 9 of I-D.ietf-ace-key-groupcomm}}, this document defines a new value that the Group Manager can include as error identifiers, in the 'error' field of an error response with Content-Format application/ace-groupcomm+cbor.